aplf/sdk2tree/README.md

 ## Description

-This repository contains the source-code of the **sdk2tree**, the dynamic k<sup>2</sup>-tree implementation used in the paper [On dynamic succinct graph representations](https://arxiv.org/abs/1911.03195).
+This repository contains the source-code of the **sdk2tree**, the dynamic k<sup>2</sup>-tree implementation used in the paper [On dynamic succinct graph representations](https://arxiv.org/abs/1911.03195) with an [online presentation available here](https://sigport.org/documents/dynamic-succinct-graph-representations).

 We also provide the source-code of other k<sup>2</sup>-tree implementations compared against our **sdk2tree**.
 They are listed below, identified by the naming scheme provided in section *Experimental analysis* of our paper.